codeandcreate/seamonkey-debian-arm64/README.md

-# Seamonkey for Debian/Arm64
+# SeaMonkey for Debian/Arm64
-Patches and builds for [Seamonkey](https://www.seamonkey-project.org) on Debian (bullseye/unstable) on Arm64.
+Patches and builds for [SeaMonkey](https://www.seamonkey-project.org) on Debian (bullseye/unstable) on Arm64.

 The license in this repository only applies to my patches!
 The builds released under the same license(s) Seamonkey uses.
 Please look at the "LICENSE"-file bundled with the sources of Seamonkey.